Skip to main contentSkip to data table

 Dedicated protocol-native sources (Fluid, Balancer, Raydium, Orca, Meteora, PancakeSwap V3, Aerodrome Slipstream, and Velodrome Slipstream) are treated as primary-grade inputs and enter scoring before staged or fallback discovery sources are merged.

 Discovery coverage is less page-fragile now: CoinGecko Onchain and GeckoTerminal token crawls read multiple bounded pages, and fallback enrichment can activate for weak partial coverage instead of waiting for a strict zero-pool outcome.
+Secondary discovery rows with non-finite, negative, or impossible pool TVL are rejected before staging and skipped again at scoring merge time if stale bad data is already present.

 Matching is chain-aware: `chain + address` resolves first, and symbol fallback is only allowed when it is unique on that chain for addressless tokens.
 If an upstream token already supplies an unknown address, it is dropped instead of being remapped by symbol.
 Pool dedupe uses exact ids plus conservative derived identity keys, so legitimate same-pair pools are not collapsed just because their token set matches.
 Balancer direct pools now key exact identity off the API's real pool `address`, not the 32-byte vault pool id.
+Provider-specific ids with underscores or suffixes are normalized into canonical protocol families before identity matching.

 Direct-source precedence is also measurement-aware now.
 A protocol-native pool only replaces an overlapping DeFiLlama row when it has measured non-zero 24h volume, which means Slipstream pool-state rows can expand Base and Optimism coverage without displacing stronger overlapping DL rows when volume telemetry is absent.
 Exact pool ids from protocol-native sources still stay reserved for later staged-source dedupe even when the direct row itself is too small to score, so discovery feeds cannot re-add the same address with incompatible TVL semantics.